 The life insurance industry in Canada is a trillion-dollar industry, and it’s growing drastically every year.
 As of 2019, 22 million Canadians own $5 trillion in life insurance coverage.
 But many people still don’t understand the importance of life insurance, or how it works.

-In this blog post, we’ll do our best to explain how life insurance works when provided by an employer as a part of a group plan and the importance of owning life insurance to protect your family.
+In this blog post, we’ll explain how life insurance works when provided by an employer as a part of a group benefits plan and the importance of owning life insurance to protect your family.

 What is Group Life Insurance?